Richard Higgins Biography

 Radio 4 Farming Today 2013

-More recently he has and at the National Badger conference in Hampshire about the prevention of TB in cattle through the introduction of the HH-2 system for sterilising cow waste and producing antibiotics in the soil that are passed into animal fodder.
+More recently he has presented at the National Badger conference in Hampshire about the prevention of the spread of TB in cattle through the introduction of the HH-2 system for sterilising cow waste and producing antibiotics in the soil that are passed into animal fodder.

 Rothamsted Soil Scientists 2013